-Despite the increasing need to increase workforce productivity, employee engagement is often an afterthought.
-So why don’t companies focus more on this important, productivity-driving metric?
-And how prevalent is this problem?
-According to the Gallup report, actively disengaged employees outnumber engaged employees by a nearly 2-to-1 margin.
-Even the most efficient workplaces are likely to be staffed by employees with very low engagement and job satisfaction ratings.
+According to a Gallup report, actively disengaged employees outnumber engaged employees by a nearly 2-to-1 margin.
+Even the most efficient workplaces are likely to have employees with very low engagement and job satisfaction ratings.

 For many organizations, this ratio results in low productivity, increased turnover, and missed market opportunities, all of which result in reduced revenue.
-But how do you achieve the ROI and benefits of employee engagement?
+But how do you increase the ROI and overall value of employee engagement?
 What does a perfectly engaged employee look like?
-And how do you cultivate this most valuable of company assets?

 Your Key Contributors